What is Volume Profile Indicator & How it Works?

 When price returns to a High Volume Node, it often acts as a strong support or resistance zone.
 Why?
 Because that level had a lot of trading earlier, and traders remember it.

-Low Volume Nodes are areas where price tends to move quickly.
-If price approaches an LVN, it might break through fast – a great opportunity for breakout traders.
+Low-volume nodes are areas where price tends to move quickly.
+If the price approaches an LVN, it might break through fast, and may indicate potential breakout zones.

 Example: Applying Volume Profile to a Chart

-Imagine you’re analysing the Nifty 50 index.
-You add a volume profile to the chart for the last two weeks.
+Suppose you're analysing the Nifty 50 index.
+You add a volume profile to the chart for the last 2 weeks.

 • The POC is at 22,300 – lots of trading happened here.